PROCESS

 Struct<...>

-will have the same number of outputs as the number of alternatives inVariant
+will have the number of outputs equal to the number of alternatives inVariant

-) of lists that can be unpacked into separate named expressions and used as independent expressions.
+of lists that can be unpacked into separate named expressions and used independently.

 In the list of function arguments after the USING